 Tape sounds wonderful, but it is expensive.
 One reel of 2" tape (about 30 minutes of recording time) costs around $400.
 Most projects require one or two reels.
 This cost is one of the more prohibitive aspects of analog recording.
 A band with a $1,200 recording budget doesn't want to drop $800 just for the tape.

-Fortunately, we've got you covered.
+Fortunately, we’ve got you covered.
 Most often, your audio is transferred into the computer, so the tape can be erased and used again on a different project.
-And tape can take several passes of this before it starts to degrade.
+And tape can take several passes before it starts to degrade.
 That is why using a reel of 2" tape is FREE here.
 And since each reel only gets used a handful times, everyone basically gets good tape for no cost.

 STUDIO DESIGN